wp-plugins/media-library-assistant/readme.txt

 <strong>NOTE: Google has discontinued the File Viewer support for thumbnail images.</strong> This solution supports dynamic thumbnail image generation for PDF and Postscript documents on your site's server.
 You can also assign a "Featured Image" to any Media Library item.
 For non-image items such as Microsoft Office documents the featured image will replace the MIME-type icon or document title in an <code>[mla_gallery]</code> display.
 Simply go to the Media/Edit Media screen, scroll down to the "Featured Image" meta box and select an image as you would for a post or page.

-The dynamic thumbnail image generation for PDF and Postscript documents uses the PHP <code>Imagick</code> class, which <strong>requires Imagemagick and Ghostscript</strong> to be installed on your server.
+The dynamic thumbnail image generation for PDF and Postscript documents uses the PHP <code>Imagick</code> class, which <strong>requires ImageMagick and Ghostscript</strong> to be installed on your server.
 If you need help installing them, look at this <a href="https://wordpress.org/support/topic/nothing-but-error-messages" title="Help with installation" target="_blank">PDF Thumbnails support topic</a>.
 If you don't have them on your server you can still use the Featured Image support to supply thumbnails for your non-image items.

 Ten <code>[mla_gallery]</code> parameters provide an easy way to simulate thumbnail images for the non-image file types.